russmckendrick/records/content/albums/journey-to-the-centre-of-the-earth-1606192/index.md

 ---
 title: "Rick Wakeman - Journey To The Centre Of The Earth"
-album_artist: "Rick Wakeman"
+artist: "Rick Wakeman"
-album_title: "Journey To The Centre Of The Earth"
+album_name: "Journey To The Centre Of The Earth"
 date: 2017-01-20
 release_id: "1606192"
 slug: "journey-to-the-centre-of-the-earth-1606192"
+hideSummary: true
 cover:
     image: "journey-to-the-centre-of-the-earth-1606192.jpg"
+    alt: "Journey To The Centre Of The Earth by Rick Wakeman"
+    caption: "Journey To The Centre Of The Earth by Rick Wakeman"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock", "Art Rock", "Symphonic Rock"]
 ---

 ## Tracklisting